Poryaei/TapSwap-Clicker/README.md

    - Create a new account and get the api_id and api_hash (https://my.telegram.org)
    - Get admin chat id from (https://t.me/chatIDrobot)
    - Edit config.json file

+4. Automatic Upgrade Settings for Boosts
+   - In the Config.json file, set the auto_upgrade value to true for automatic boost updates.
+   - Configure the upgrade level restrictions for each boost separately.

-4. Run the clicker bot
+5. Run the clicker bot
    ```
    python clicker.py
    ```